 We accept bitcoins and altcoins, alongside Paypal and credit cards.

-Downtimes are confirmed from different locations.
+Downtimes are confirmed from multiple locations (8 total).

 Match the presence of a string instead of the regular HTTP status.